 Return of the AltcoinsIn the second section of the report, the Binance OTC trading department mostly speculated about the potential for a renewed “alt season.”
 The exchange writes:

+“Our view is that Bitcoin does not necessarily need the support of altcoins to become digital storage of value, and can continue to succeed acting as a ‘digital gold.'”Binance Trading continued by stating that the performance of each altcoin should be dependent on how active the project is and that “altcoins must be an integral part of the [cryptocurrency industry’s] maturation process.”
+Trade cryptocurrencies at the world’s largest exchange by volume, Binance, and help out BeInCrypto in the process.
 The OTC desk also reiterated a prediction it made in its last monthly report.
 The firm stated it still believes that Bitcoin dominance will return to around 50 to 60 percent.
 However, it does not guess as to when this will be.
 The trading desk only offers:

-In closing, Binance Trading argues that Bitcoin dominance being at its current levels of close to 70 percent is an anomaly in recent history:
+“Short-term wise though, BTC dominance may be sticking around.”In closing, Binance Trading argues that Bitcoin dominance being at its current levels of close to 70 percent is an anomaly in recent history:

+“It has only been in the past three months or so that BTC dominance has shot up so dramatically, and the crypto-world has found its way of making everyone feel like a prisoner of the moment.”Of course, if you take the entire history of cryptocurrency, instead of a cherry-picked set of dates, Bitcoin dominance being below 70 percent is much more of a historical anomaly.
+Interestingly, another analyst claimed similar to Binance today on Twitter.
 Are you still hopeful of a renewed altcoin surge or do you think most projects are doomed to obscurity?
 Let us know below, and don’t forget to check out our guide on the best cryptocurrency exchanges for trading Bitcoins.

 Images are courtesy of Shutterstock, CoinMarketCap, Twitter.